mark-i-m/jobserver/README.md

 stateless CLI client.

 Additionally, `jobserver` supports the following:
-- An awesome CLI client.
+- An awesome CLI client, with the ability to generate shell completion scripts.
 - Machine classes: similar machines are added to the same class, and jobs are scheduled to run on any machine in the class.
 - Machine setup: the `jobserver` can run a sequence of setup machines and